idaholab/virtual_test_bed/doc/content/htgr/httr/httr_steady_state_model_description.md

 #### Mesh

-The 'Mesh' block loads a coarse mesh using diffusion.
-The mesh loads 'material_id' and 'equivalence-id' in 'exodus_extra_element_integers' to match group cross sections and equivalence factors to mesh regions.
+The 'Mesh' block loads a coarse mesh.
+The mesh loads 'material_id' and 'equivalence-id' with the 'exodus_extra_element_integers' parameter to match group cross sections and equivalence factors to mesh regions.

 !listing httr/steady_state_and_null_transient/neutronics_eigenvalue.i block=Mesh

 !media media/htgr/httr/neutronics_mesh.png
     style=width:60%
     caption=Figure 1: Radial cut of the 3D homogenized coarse mesh loaded in [neutronics_eigenvalue.i](https://github.com/idaholab/virtual_test_bed/tree/main/htgr/httr/steady_state_and_null_transient/neutronics_eigenvalue.i).

 #### Transport System

 The 'TransportSystem' block defines the neutronics eigenvalue problem to be solved using 10 energy groups and a continuous finite element diffusion scheme.

 !listing httr/steady_state_and_null_transient/neutronics_eigenvalue.i block=TransportSystems

-#### Equivalence

-The 'Equivalence' block specifies the equivalence library, tabulated w.r.t fuel and moderator temperature, which is used to correct the macroscopic cross-sections.

-!listing httr/steady_state_and_null_transient/neutronics_eigenvalue.i block=Equivalence

 #### Cross sections

-We define group cross sections in the 'Materials' block, with the contribution from Xe-135 removed.
+We define group cross sections in the 'Materials' block.
 The macroscopic group cross section library file was specified in the GlobalParams block.
 It is tabulated with respect to fuel & moderator temperatures.

 !listing httr/steady_state_and_null_transient/neutronics_eigenvalue.i block=Materials

+#### Equivalence

+The 'Equivalence' block specifies the equivalence-corrected (SPH) group cross section library, tabulated w.r.t fuel and moderator temperature, which is used to correct the macroscopic cross-sections.
+The equivalence factors were computed on the full core geometry to ensure perfect preservation of reaction rates at tabulated conditions.

+!listing httr/steady_state_and_null_transient/neutronics_eigenvalue.i block=Equivalence

 #### Poison Tracking

 The 'PoisonTracking' block specifies the microscopic cross sections library to use with respect to fuel and moderator temperatures.
-It is used to track the concentration of I-135 and Xe-135 in the fuel regions.
+It is used to track the concentration of Xe-135 in the fuel regions.

 !listing httr/steady_state_and_null_transient/neutronics_eigenvalue.i block=PoisonTracking

 ## Heat Transfer

 Heat transfer simulations utilize the NEAMS code BISON, [!cite](BISON), as well as the heat conduction module in MOOSE.
 The model includes a macroscale 3-D full core homogenized heat transfer and 2-D axisymmetric pin-scale fuel rod heat transfer.
 The macroscale 3-D full core homogenized heat transfer model simulates the thermal behavior of the homogenized blocks.

+!alert note
+Some kernels in this input are actually extracted from Griffin.
+Therefore either Griffin or a combined application such as Sabertooth must be used.
+Slight modifications can also be made to use BISON-only kernels.

 The local heat flux in the homogenized calculation is not directly relied upon to couple to the distributed thermal-hydraulics channel simulations and 2-D axisymmetric pin-scale fuel rod heat transfer.
 Instead, two volumetric heat transfer terms are applied at the homogenized full-core level: